 All Schengen countries are in Europe.
 However, it should not be confused with the EU (European Union).
 The Schengen Area is a group of European countries which have abolished passport and immigration controls at their common borders.
 The Schengen Region functions as a single country for international travel purposes.

-NON-SCHENGEN COUNTRIES: United Kingdom (England, Scotland, Wales, and No. Ireland) and The Republic of Ireland are not part of the Schengen Region.
+NON-SCHENGEN COUNTRIES: The United Kingdom (England, Scotland, Wales, and Northern Ireland) and The Republic of Ireland are not part of the Schengen Region.

 View more information on the Schengen Regions.